NCMRWF/WRF_IMDAAv2/README.md

 3. NETCDF4 and NCKS for checking data
 4. Openmpi, mpich, Intel C, or Intel Fortran for parallel runs.
 Otherwise, go for a serial run.
 5. Download IMDAA data and keep all files (single- and pressure-level data) in one directory.
 Give this directory path as "imdaa_data_path" in the user input section.
 Do not keep single and pressure-level data separately in different directories.
-7. The user must have a namelist.wps in order to run this script.
+7. The user must have a namelist.wps to run this script.
 Give the full path in user_input.sh (preferably keep namelist.wps in a different location to stay unchanged).

 # How to use:
 1. Download IMDAA data and keep all files (single and pressure-level data) in one directory.
 Give this directory path as "imdaa_data_path" in the user_input file.
 Do not keep single and pressure-level data separately in different directories.